nelsonaloysio/networkx-temporal/docs/source/examples/gpu.rst

 .. attention::

-   This approach optimizes a different objective function than multislice modularity, as the global null model is instead employed for the entire supra-graph, rather than per-slice null models.
+   This approach optimizes a different objective function than multislice modularity, as the global null model consider instead the entire supra-graph, rather than per-slice null models.

 Compare detection accuracy